Breadcrumb Patent

-Keep a Page Out of the Breadcrumb Trail
+Keep the Current Page Out of the Breadcrumb Trail

 Note: This guide is only valid for versions of Breadcrumb NavXT prior to 4.0.
 Since Breadcrumb NavXT 4.0 the bcn_after_fill action should be used to remove breadcrumbs from the breadcrumb trail.

 First, open the functions.php file of your theme.
 Within it we are going to create a new class named ext_breadcrumb_trail, and tell PHP that it is an extension of the bcn_breadcrumb_trail class.
-We’ll place the skeleton for the class constructor in at this time as well.
+We will place the skeleton for the class constructor in at this time as well.

 class ext_breadcrumb_trail extends bcn_breadcrumb_trail